dposse/bballSlackbotUpgraded/README.md

 To add/change any code, the typescript compiler can be started in watch mode with `yarn build:watch`, and tests run with `yarn test` or `yarn test:watch`. `yarn build:watch` isn't required to run for testing as jest runs with ts-jest.

+If you are running this project with npm instead of yarn, change `yarn build` in `build:watch` script to `npm run build`.

 This was primarily set up using [this](https://medium.com/@admin_86118/testing-typescript-node-with-jest-6bf5db18119c) as a template.
 Notes in [random notes](#Random-Notes)

 ---